-What to do if you have a concern about a child 4
+What to do if you have a concern about a child Error!
+Bookmark not define ed.

 Introduction 6

 Principles 6

 Key elements to our safeguarding policy 7

 The legal framework 7

-Equality statement 9
+Equality statement 8

 Definitions 9

-Roles and Responsibilities 11
+Roles and Responsibilities .
+11

-Safeguarding Training 16
+Safeguarding Training .
+16

-Supporting Children 16
+Supporting Children .
+16

-Pupils with a social worker 17
+Pupils with a social worker .
+17

-Looked-after and previously looked-after children 18
+Looked-after and previously looked-after children .
+18

-If a child is in immediate danger 21
+If a child is in immediate danger .
+20

-What to do if a child makes a disclosure to you 21
+What to do if a child makes a disclosure to you .
+21

-Reporting on CPOMS 22
+Reporting on CPOMS .
+22

-FGM 22
+FGM .
+22

-If you have concerns about a child (as opposed to a child being in immediate danger) 23
+If you have concerns about a child (as opposed to a child being in immediate

+danger)

-Extremism 24
+Extremism

-Concerns about a staff member or volunteer 26
+Concerns about a staff member or volunteer

-Allegations of abuse made against other pupils 26
+Allegations of abuse made against other pupils

-Notifying parents or carers 29
+Notifying parents or carers

-Mobile phones and cameras 33
+Mobile phones and cameras

-Confidentiality and sharing information 33
+Confidentiality and sharing information

-Training 35
+Training

-Domestic Violence and Abuse 37
+Domestic Violence and Abuse

-Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE) 37
+Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE)

-Children Absent from Education 40
+Children Absent from Education .
+40

-County Lines 40
+County Lines .
+40

-Online-Safety 41
+Online-Safety .
+41

-Education at home 44
+Education at home .
+44

-Sexting 44
+Sexting .
+44

-Sexual violence and sexual harassment between children in schools and colleges.
+Sexual violence and sexual harassment between children in schools and colleges .
 47

-What is sexual violence and sexual harassment?
-49

-Sexual harassment 50